Trying to Run Half Marathon in Under 1.30

 You should plug in your results in the Race Conversion Calculator.

-What is Needed for a Sub-90 Half Marathon?
+First Priority for a Sub-90 Half Marathon

 trying to run half marathon under 90 minutes

 This will really improve your endurance.
 Which is necessary to keep on running fast for a very long time.
+When increasing mileage, make sure you do it the right way.
+Check out my increasing mileage safely page for more information.

 Hope this helps.